 Wellness Ambassador Resources ◊

-- Looking for another option to fundraise…Commit to doing a birthday fundraiser on FB, choose Give an Hour for your Amazon Smiles purchases, or go the tried and true route, organize a bake sale or car wash to donate funds.
+- Ways to fundraise…Commit to doing a birthday fundraiser on FB, choose Give an Hour for your Amazon Smiles purchases, or go the tried and true route, organize a bake sale or car wash to donate funds.

 In the United States there is a significant shortage of mental health providers compared to the need.
 Currently only one mental health provider is available for every 95 people who live with a mental illness.
 This doesn’t include a professional to support those who seek help for issues other than illness.
 Simply put, traditional methods of therapy are not sufficient to help everyone in need.
 Additional avenues to connect people with mental health care is at a critical point.